Deep suboccipital rotation

 Upper back stretch with isometric hold

-This isometric stretch exercise aims at stretching / relaxing the upper back muscles.
+This isometric contraction exercise aims to stretch / soften the muscles of the upper back.

-When the upper back muscles are tense, they cause stress and a series of muscle and joint pain in the upper part of the body: neck muscles being in the way, they find themselves strained, causing neck pain, sore neck, and headaches (tension headaches) that can be permanent.
+When the muscles of the upper back are tense, they cause stress and a series of muscle and joint pain in the upper part of the body: the muscles of the neck being on the trajectory, they also find themselves tense, and can cause severe pain. neck pain, and / or headache (tension headache) that can be chronic or even permanent.

-One of the treatments offered by isometric physiotherapist is to apply a force to the arms on an object that does not move (in the video, the coach uses a foam roller), but can be any stable object located at a height a meter.
+One of the exercises for neck pain offered in isometric physiotherapy is to apply a force with the arms on an object that will not move (in the video, the coach uses a foam roller), but can be any stable object located at a height of about one meter.

-Kneel facing the object, pressed down with the arms, put the head between the arms and apply isometric stretch by trying to raise the upper back while with the arms, resist so that it requires an effort to go up with your upper back.
+Kneeling in front of the object, we press with the arms, we put the head between the arms and we apply the isometric contraction while trying to raise the upper back while we press with the arms so as not to be able to go up upper back.

-The isometric contraction should last 30 seconds to be effective.
+The isometric contraction must last 30 seconds and repeated regularly to be effective and relieve neckache.

 Do this stretch as much as you want (unless it hurts of course), and be sure to take a good pause between two stretches.